ABOUT LAURA NIX

 In 2001, Nix co-founded the production company Automat Pictures, where she produced and/or directed over 100 presentations, including the feature documentary WHETHER YOU LIKE IT OR NOT: THE STORY OF HEDWIG, which played in over a dozen film festivals in the U.S. and worldwide.
 Previously she was a member of Oscar-winning filmmakers Rob Epstein and Jeffrey Friedman’s production company Telling Pictures, where she was Associate Producer on THE CELLULOID CLOSET.

 Nix’s nonfiction television work has appeared on HBO, PBS, Arte, ZDF, CBC, NHK, Canal +, IFC, New York Times Op-Docs, Planet Green, and the History Channel.
-She was a MacDowell Colony Fellow in 2006, and a Film Independent and IFP fellow in 2011.
-She received her MFA in Visual Arts from University of California San Diego, and has served as an adviser to the Hot Docs Blue Ice Fund, East Africa’s Docubox, and is currently a film expert for the U.S. State Department’s American Film Showcase, and a member of the documentary branch of the Academy for Motion Pictures Arts and Sciences.
+She was a MacDowell Colony Fellow in 2006 and a Film Independent and IFP fellow in 2011.
+She received her MFA in Visual Arts from University of California San Diego, has served as an adviser to the Hot Docs Blue Ice Fund and East Africa’s Docubox, is currently a film expert for the U.S. State Department’s American Film Showcase, and is a member of the documentary branch of the Academy for Motion Pictures Arts and Sciences.

 Her work has received support from the Bertha Foundation, BritDoc, Cal Humanities, Chicken and Egg Pictures, COBO Fund, the Danish Film Institute, the Howard Hughes Medical Institute, the Kendeda Foundation, the Simons Foundation, and the Sundance Documentary Fund.
 Nix is the owner of Felt Films, a production company based in Los Angeles that produces non-fiction and fiction content, and she is repped for commercials and branded content by Majority Film in Los Angeles.